elisayjl/js30days/Readme.md

 ### DAY 1

--   I've learned about key event, new tag like <kbd>, how to link the audio and information about data-key, more about HTML DOM and how to use css classes in the classList.
+-   I've learned about key event, new tag like kbd, how to link the audio and information about data-key, more about HTML DOM and how to use css classes in the classList.